NikhilSDate/FourInARowBot/README.md

 # Four in a Row Bot

-This project is an open-source [Discord](https://discord.com/) bot that lets Discord users play the popular two-player game Four in a Row (called Connect Four by Hasbro) against each other.
+This project is an open-source Discord bot that lets Discord users play the popular two-player game Four in a Row (called Connect Four by Hasbro) against each other.

-The project has two parts:
+The project has three parts:

-* **The Discord bot code**: The code for the bot uses the [discord.py](https://discordpy.readthedocs.io/en/stable/) library.
-The Discord bot code lives in the [bot](/bot) directory.
+* **The Discord bot code**: The code for the bot uses the [discord.py](https://discordpy.readthedocs.io/en/stable/) library and lives in the [bot](/bot) directory.
-* **The backend API**: The backend API is also written in Python and it's meant to run in a [Flask](https://flask.palletsprojects.com/en/2.3.x/quickstart/) server.
-The API code lives in the [server](/server) directory.
-The Flask-based backend API interacts with a [MongoDB](https://www.mongodb.com/) database.
-The MongoDB database stores game data.
-The Discord bot uses the API to save completed games in the MongoDB database and to retrieve player stats from the database.
+* **The Data API**: The Data API is written in Python using the [Flask](https://flask.palletsprojects.com/en/2.3.x/quickstart/) framework.
+The code for the Data API lives in the [server](/server) directory.
+The data API interacts with a [MongoDB](https://www.mongodb.com/) database that stores game data.
+The Discord bot uses the Data API to save completed games to the MongoDB database and to retrieve player stats from the database.
+* **The AI API**: The AI API is also written in Python using the Flask framework.
+The code for the AI API lives in the [ai_server](/ai_server) directory.
+The AI API uses the minimax algorithm with alpha-beta pruning and iterative deepening to return an evaluation and move suggestion given a game position.
+The Discord bot uses the AI API to let human players against the AI.

 **[Features](#features)**<br/>
 **[Self-hosting Instructions](#self-hosting-instructions)**<br/>
 **[Video Demo](#video-demo)**<br/>
 **[Screenshots](#screenshots)**<br/>
 **[Bot Usage](#bot-usage)**<br/>

 ## Features
 ### Bot